mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 <br>

 ## Face Updated
-When the <strong>FaceExtension</strong> detects a face, it triggers the following <span class="control">FaceExtension1.FaceUpdated</span> event.
+When the user moves, the <strong>FaceExtension</strong> <em>continuously</em> keep tracking their face and when it detects the face, it triggers the following <span class="control">FaceExtension1.FaceUpdated</span> event.
 This event handler’s code has also been created for you.
 The code for the <span class="procedures">resizing</span> procedure is given to you, but the code for the <span class="procedures">moving</span> procedure is incomplete and will soon be created by you.
 ![Face Updated Block](../images/facemesh/faceUpdatedBlock.png){:.enlargeImage}

 ## Moving